jesse-gonzalez/cloud-native-calm/docs/walkthroughs/database/mongodb-enterprise-operator.md

 ### Leverage Nutanix Self-Service (Calm) UI to Deploy MongoDB (All Scenarios) on VMs

+___

-Calm could be leveraged to deploy MongoDB via the Self-Service Portal to provision VMs and leverage Day 2 Actions to Scale, Upgrade and/or Backup/Restore underlying clusters using any of the following scenarios:
+Nutanix Calm could be leveraged to deploy MongoDB via the Self-Service Portal to provision VMs and leverage Day 2 Actions to Scale, Upgrade and/or Backup/Restore underlying clusters using any of the following scenarios:

 - Deploy MongoDB Standalone and/or ReplicaSets by integrating directly with Nutanix Era API
 - Deploy MongoDB Standalone, ReplicaSets and/or ShardedClusters by integrating with preferred IaaS endpoint (e.g., Nutanix AHV, vCenter, AWS, Google, Azure VMs, Terraform, etc.) to provision VM(s) and subsequently configure MongoDB using preferred package manager (e.g. apt, yum, etc.), config-management tool (e.g., ansible, chef, puppet, salt, etc.) and/or combination of linux / windows scripting technologies.